Early Middle Ages: Islamic expansion

 The Muslim conquests of the Eastern Roman Empire and Arab wars occurred between 634 and 750.
 Starting in 633, Muslims conquered Iraq.
 The Muslim conquest of Syria would begin in 634 and would be complete by 638.
 The Muslim conquest of Egypt started in 639.
 Before the Muslim invasion of Egypt began, the Eastern Roman Empire had already lost the Levant and its Arab ally, the Ghassanid Kingdom, to the Muslims.
 The Muslims would bring Alexandria under control and the fall of Egypt would be complete by 642.
 Between 647 and 709, Muslims swept across North Africa and established their authority over that region.

+The site of the Grand Mosque was originally a pagan temple, then a Visigothic Christian church, before the Umayyad Moors at first converted the building into a mosque and then built a new mosque on the site.

 The Transoxiana region was conquered by Qutayba ibn Muslim between 706 and 715 and loosely held by the Umayyads from 715 to 738.
 This conquest was consolidated by Nasr ibn Sayyar between 738 and 740.
 It was under the Umayyads from 740 to 748 and under the Abbasids after 748.
 Sindh, attacked in 664, would be subjugated by 712.
 Sindh became the easternmost province of the Umayyad.
 The Umayyad conquest of Hispania (Visigothic Spain) would begin in 711 and end by 718.
 The Moors, under Al-Samh ibn Malik, swept up the Iberian peninsula and by 719 overran Septimania; the area would fall under their full control in 720.
 With the Islamic conquest of Persia, the Muslim subjugation of the Caucasus would take place between 711 and 750.
 The end of the sudden Islamic Caliphate expansion ended around this time.
 The final Islamic dominion eroded the areas of the Iron Age Roman Empire in the Middle East and controlled strategic areas of the Mediterranean.

 At the end of the 8th century, the former Western Roman Empire was decentralized and overwhelmingly rural.
 The Islamic conquest and rule of Sicily and Malta was a process which started in the 9th century.
 Islamic rule over Sicily was effective from 902, and the complete rule of the island lasted from 965 until 1061.
 The Islamic presence on the Italian Peninsula was ephemeral and limited mostly to semi-permanent soldier camps.